starlord-daniel/AML-Labs/1-AML-Titanic/README.md

 ![Replace Data](assets/Replace.PNG )

-Repeat this for male
+Repeat this for male.
 * To make *sex* a numeric value we only have to click on the column header and select the *numeric* option.
 * Last but not least we want to change the precision of the columns *age* and *fare*.

 The Azure Machine Learning Workbench shows you all the steps you performed in the *Steps* pane on the right side.
 There you can edit and revert to early stages.
-Great huh?
+Pretty cool huh?

 ![Transform Data](assets/Transformation_Steps.PNG )